Getting started with NubOps

 If there is any issue with the tenant ID, client ID or client secret then you will get an error message.
 That error message is what NubOps gets from Azure when trying to verify that the information is correct and can be used for authentication purposes.

-Additional information regarding App Registrations is available on Microsofts web site here: Use the portal to create an Azure AD application and service principal that can access resources
+Additional information regarding App Registrations is available on Microsofts web site here: Use the portal to create an Entra ID application and service principal that can access resources